Schedule Your Free Consultation. Talk to an Attorney Today!

 • Make a left turn in the same lane as motor vehicles

 As vehicles, bicyclists also enjoy the same rights as other drivers.
 Drivers must yield the right-of-way to bicyclists when appropriate and provide cyclists with the same amount of space.
-When they fail to do this, and the cyclist is injured, they can hold the driver liable.
+They can hold the driver liable if they fail to do this and the cyclist is injured.

 Talk to Our Asheville Bike Accident Lawyers Now

 asheville personal injury lawyers meeting with clientVictims of bicycle accidents should not try to pursue compensation on their own.
-A bike accident attorney in Asheville can help those injured pursue the full amount of compensation they’re entitled to.
+A bike accident attorney in Asheville can help those injured seek the total compensation they’re entitled to.

-If you’ve been hurt, call The Elmore and Smith Law Firm, PC.
+Call The Elmore and Smith Law Firm, PC, if you’ve been hurt.
 We will work to hold drivers responsible and negotiate with the insurance company on your behalf.
 We fight for the rights of accident victims and will be your advocate when no one else will.

-Stop dealing with your injuries on your own.
+Stop dealing with your injuries alone.
 Contact us today to learn more about how we can help.
-The consultation is free and comes with no strings attached.
+The consultation is free and without strings attached.